Drug Paraphernalia Defense Lawyers

 Examples of drug paraphernalia include roach clips, straws, blenders for mixing drugs, cocaine spoons and vials, bongs and bowls for smoking marijuana, rolling papers, scales and testing equipment and any type of container used to conceal the existence of the drug.
 If these items are found during a search of your person or car, the items will be confiscated and you will be summonsed to appear in court.

 In Maine, when you've been charged with a civil violation, you'll be assigned an arraignment date, just as if you'd been charged with a crime.
 At the arraignment, you'll be asked to admit (guilty) or deny (not guilty) the charge.
 If you admit, the case will end and you'll be assessed a fine.
 Payment plans can be set with the court at this time.
 If you deny the allegation, the court will set your case for trial and give you a court date.
-Since the charge is a civil offense and therefore, no risk of jail, you are not entitled to a court appointed attorney.
-Instead, you will have to represent yourself or retain an attorney at your own expense.
+Since the charge is a civil offense and therefore, no risk of jail, you are not entitled to a court-appointed attorney.
+Instead, you will have to represent yourself or retain a Maine defense lawyer at your own expense.

 Once the trial date arrives, the State will be responsible for introducing evidence in the form of police officer testimony and will have to produce the actual drug paraphernalia seized so that the court may examine it.
 You'll have an opportunity to cross-examine the police officer and introduce evidence of your own at the trial.